What is Broken Link?

 - Screaming Frog: How to Find Broken Links

 A 404 error is an HTTP status code that tells visitors and search engines a page doesn't exist at the requested URL.
-Fixing 404s protects your rankings and user experience.
+Fixing 404s protects your rankings.